gigouni/selenium-grids/docker/explorer/README.md

 * Check if Java is not already installed as a command
 * If true, check if the JAR file exists
-* If true, open the Edge browser to the hub IP address
+* If true, open the Internet Explorer browser to the hub IP address
 * Run the JAR file to run the Selenium hub

 ## 1.5.
-Selenium Edge node
+Selenium Internet Explorer node

-Finally, the third and last script, _run_step_03_node_edge.ps1_, is to run the Edge node.
+Finally, the third and last script, _run_step_03_node_ie11.ps1_, is to run the Internet Explorer node.

 _Steps important in this script:_

 * Check if Java is not already installed as a command
-* If true, run the Edge node
+* If true, run the Internet Explorer node

 ## 1.6.
 Tests
 ### 1.6.1.
 Settings